Salminus brasiliensis: Diet

-The golden dorado is the apex predator in its freshwater habitat.
-They are primarily piscivores, eating a wide variety of fish, but have also been recorded feeding on large insects, crustaceans and small vertebrates (for example, rodents, lizards and birds).
+Golden dorados are the apex predators in their freshwater habitat.
+They are primarily piscivores, eating a wide variety of fish, but have also been recorded feeding on large insects, crustaceans, and small vertebrates (for example, rodents, lizards, and birds).
 One of the adult dorado's favorite prey is the streaked prochilod (Prochilodus lineatus), a species of schooling fish that also is migratory.

 In the larval stage, golden dorados feed on plankton.
 As they grow larger, they switch to insects and small fish.
 At up to 30 cm long, juveniles are aggressive mimics of Brycon hilarii in both general shape and color, often staying near schools of this frugivorous species to be able to surprise smaller prey fish such as Astyanax and Moenkhausia tetras.
 In contrast, adult dorados have been known to eat Brycon hilarii.

 Status

 The golden dorado has declined because of overfishing and dams, which restrict its breeding migration.
-It is listed as a threatened species in Rio Grande do Sul in Brazil and in Paraguay; in the latter country, a five-year fishing ban was put into effect.
+It is listed as a threatened species in Rio Grande do Sul in Brazil and Paraguay; in the latter country, a five-year fishing ban was put into effect.

 In contrast, the golden dorado has been introduced for fishing to several rivers outside its native range.
-Being a large highly predatory species, this represents a serious threat to the native fish in these rivers.
+Being a large, highly predatory species, this represents a serious threat to the native fish in these rivers.